apache/kyuubi-website/src/en/news/2022-05-24-new-committers.md

 ---
-title: 'New committers: Zhen Wang'
+title: 'New committer: Zhen Wang'
 date: 2022-05-24
 linked: true
 description: We are happy to announce Zhen Wang becomes a new Kyuubi committer.